Top LangSmith Competitors & Alternatives for LLM Observability in 2024

 This article provides a comprehensive comparison of leading LLM observability platforms to help you navigate the landscape beyond LangSmith.
 Talk to our experts to determine the best observability tool for your AI-powered mobile app.

 Choosing the right observability platform is not just a technical decision; it’s a strategic one that impacts your development lifecycle, operational efficiency, and ability to scale.
 Whether you prioritize full data control with a self-hosted solution, an all-in-one platform that bridges technical and non-technical teams, or a budget-friendly tool focused on user engagement, there is a LangSmith alternative designed for you.
-This guide will provide a comprehensive overview of the LLM observability landscape, starting with an introduction to LangSmith itself before diving into a detailed comparison of its top competitors.
+This guide provides a comprehensive overview of the 2025 LLM observability landscape, starting with an introduction to LangSmith itself before diving into a detailed comparison of its top competitors.

 An Introduction to LangSmith